 Howard Sinker discussed the Packers-Seahawks game with Morning Edition host Cathy Wurzer.

 DFLers in the Minnesota Senate are expected to release a transportation funding plan Monday that would raise new tax revenue for roads, bridges and transit.

 Thursday.
 One of those bills in the Senate aims to encourage more doctors and other medical professionals to work in rural and underserved areas.

-MPR's Cathy Wurzer spoke with University of Minnesota Climatologist Mark Seeley about above normal moisture for much of Minnesota this month.
-He also says snow is in the forecast.
+MPR's Cathy Wurzer spoke with University of Minnesota climatologist Mark Seeley about this week's bitter cold.

 The new year will bring fresh challenges to several Twin Cities media institutions, says longtime media critic and Southwest Journal writer David Brauer.
 MPR's Cathy Wurzer sat down with him to review the year's events and preview what's to come.

 While the Vikings played their final game of the season this weekend in Minneapolis, the Gophers were practicing in Orlando, where temperatures reached 80 degrees.